paholg/envswitch/README.md

 ## Usage

-The `envswitch.toml` should be thought of as a tree; `envswitch` will walk it to your given path, overriding any more general settings.
+The `envswitch.toml` file should be thought of as a tree; `envswitch` will walk it to your given path, overriding any more general settings.

 Given this example file: